covid-at-home/covid-at-home/level4.md

 - Name the current President / Prime Minister.
 - Count backwards from 10 down to 1.

-If the AMTS suggests cognitive problems, this counts as one point in the CRB-65 criteria, a clinical prediction rule used to assess whether patients with pneumonia have such a severe condition that they would require hospital care.

-Immediate home care for cognitive problems may include encouraging the patient to eat and drink, being sure appropriate fever medication has been taken on schedule, and freshly ventilating the room.
-But really, again, get help.
+Immediate home care for cognitive problems / confusion may include encouraging the patient to eat and drink, being sure appropriate fever medication has been taken on schedule, and freshly ventilating the room.
+But really, again, new and persistent confusion is a bad sign.
+Time to get help.

 ### Too high or too low respiration rate